 I encourage the majority of people I communicate with to implement a asset protection plan... but I also advise them not to overdo asset protection.
 What I mean by this is that you must make sure that after your plan is complete, that you still have plenty of assets in an unprotected environment to pay your reasonably anticipated bills.

 I also advise that asset protection is not for personal residences.
 Normally, you leave personal residences outside of the protected environment.
 Many clients ask about reducing or eliminating insurance once proper asset protection is implemented.
 This is almost always bad idea because insurance is:

 - Treated as unprotected cash available for creditors (thus insulating against a claim that a plan was settled with a fraudulent conveyance).

 Insurance policies normally provide a good defense.
 Remember, asset protection can keep your money safe; it cannot keep you from being sued and perhaps being eaten up by the costs of defense.
 Also, a plan is for long-term savings and should never be settled with assets necessary for day-to- day (or even month-to-month) expenses.

-You should spend 90% of your energy or 90% of the energy you spend making money, spend the other 10% protecting it.
+You should spend 90% of your energy making money, spend the other 10% protecting it.
 Don’t go 100-0.
 Those are the people that lose everything.
-Ninety-ten is a good, a good ratio.
-Fifty-fifty isn't.
+Ninety-ten is a good ratio,fifty-fifty isn't.
 I asked clients who are compulsed on asset protection.
 They're just as big a loser as the ones who don’t do it.
 So, remember pigs get eaten.
-Asset protection should not change your life.
-It should not render you insolvent.
-You should have plenty of money to meet your reasonably anticipated debts then your plan is very likely to stand any type of challenge and we'll be talking about fraudulent conveyances and the details of funding later.
-We already have three videos on those topics and they'll be very helpful but for now just remember pigs get eaten and don’t overdo it.
+Asset protection should not change your life, it should not render you insolvent.
+You should have plenty of money to meet your reasonably anticipated debts, then your plan is very likely to stand any type of challenge.
+We'll be talking about fraudulent conveyances and the details of funding later.
+We already have three videos on those topics, and they'll be very helpful.
+For now, just remember pigs get eaten and don’t overdo it.